ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

     **Note:** Push Notifications and Mobile Analytics Services should be added with the Basic Starter.

-In the next step, you will obtain Apple Push Notification Service (APNs) credentials.
+In the next step, you will obtain Firebase Cloud Messaging (FCM) credentials.

 ## Obtain FCM credentials